 Which is worse, failing or never trying?

-Nobody in their right mind would ever set out to fail, because accomplishment is what people are all about.
-Yet I look at our society and I see a significant fear of failure in the eyes of most people.
-It is bred from our earliest school days, do what we tell you and succeed never try something your not sure of, you might fail.
-I think that history is fully loaded with people who have seen their share of disappointment and failure.
+Nobody in their right mind would ever set out to fail, because accomplishment is what people have been programed to strive for.
+Yet I look at our society and I see a significant fear of failure in the eyes of most.
+It has been bred from our earliest school days, “Do what we tell you and succeed” , “Never try something your not sure of or you might fail.”
+I think that history is full of people who have seen their share of disappointment and failure.
 Yet these initial setbacks worked as a springboard to future success.
 Failure is never fatal, quitting is.
 Why is it that our educational systems seem to fear failure so?

 A Harsh but Effective Teacher